GHR Education Quick Apply Search Jobs Log In

 The process of applying for a multi-state license begins with filing an application for licensure by endorsement.
 You can do this online once you have all of the required paperwork.
 Make sure to check for all of the unique requirements that individual states may have.

-How GHR Healthcare Can Help Nurses in Compact States
+How GHR Healthcare Supports Nurses in NLC States

 At GHR Healthcare, we know that licensure can be complicated and stressful.
 We can make the process easier by helping you navigate applying for your compact nursing license and assisting you in finding the right job for your career goals and passing the crucial first interview.